zero-to-mastery/coding_challenge-38/README.md

 Write your bot using one of six languages (C#, Go, Java, JavaScript, Python and PHP) and fight against other players to reach the first place in the leaderboard.

 Looks difficult?
 Don't worry, there is a starter kit and a guide so that anyone at any level can participate.
 [Check out the guide and the starter kit here](https://bomberjam.anthonysimmon.com/).
-Hope you enjoye it!
+May the best bot win!